-- All students must participate in all regular district and state assessments for accountability purposes [Sections 1008.22, 1008.25 (4)(a), Florida Statutes].
-Each student in Grades 1-5 must participate in the appropriate Renaissance Learning Reading assessment.
-Each student in Grades 3 and 4 will take district formative assessments in reading and mathematics.
-Each student in Grade 5 will take district formative assessments in reading, mathematics, and science. - Parents are to be advised of their child's performance on all standardized tests administered as part of the countywide testing program. - Beginning with the 2002-2003 school year, all school districts are required to administer the school readiness uniform screening implemented by the Department of Education to each Kindergarten student in the district school system upon the student's entry into Kindergarten.
-Section 1008.21, Florida Statutes - Home education students who wish to participate in the FSA may do so under the following conditions: - Home education students may take the FSA only at the school for which they are zoned. - Home education students must abide by all the rules of the Student Code of Conduct while on any Osceola County school campus.
+- All students must participate in all regular district and state assessments for accountability purposes [Sections 1008.22, 1008.25 (4)(a), Florida Statutes]. - Parents are to be advised of their child's performance on all standardized tests administered as part of the countywide testing program. - Beginning with the 2002-2003 school year, all school districts are required to administer the school readiness uniform screening implemented by the Department of Education to each Kindergarten student in the district school system upon the student's entry into Kindergarten.
+Section 1008.21, Florida Statutes - Home education students who wish to participate in the FSA may do so under the following conditions: - o Home education students may take the FSA only at the school for which they are zoned. - Home education students must abide by all the rules of the Student Code of Conduct while on any Osceola County school campus.
 Failure to do so will result in the removal of the student from the campus and loss of testing privileges. - o Home education parents must notify the appropriate school(s) of their intention to participate in testing at least two weeks in advance of the scheduled assessment.